 21st Century Sustainable Airflow Control

 The AccuValve is an electronically operated airflow control valve for critical environments such as laboratories and clean rooms.
-The AccuValve is designed for 21st Century sustainable building control incorporating high accuracy airflow sensing with a revolutionary design based upon proven technologies.
+It is designed for 21st Century sustainable building control incorporating high accuracy airflow sensing with a revolutionary design based upon proven technologies.
 Each AccuValve is ISO 9001:2015 certified for its design, manufacturing and supply.

 Room Temperature & Airflow Control